Royal Rumble (2021): Raw

-Also on the following night's episode of Raw, former WWE Women's Tag Team Champions Asuka & Charlotte Flair participated in a triple threat tag team match to earn an opportunity at a rematch for the titles against new champions Nia Jax & Shayna Baszler, which also involved the teams of Naomi & Lana and Dana Brooke & Mandy Rose.
-Thanks to another distraction by Ric Flair and Lacey Evans, however, the match was won by Naomi & Lana.
+Also on the following night's episode of Raw, former WWE Women's Tag Team Champions Asuka and Charlotte Flair participated in a triple threat tag team match to earn an opportunity at a rematch for the titles against new champions Nia Jax and Shayna Baszler, which also involved the teams of Naomi and Lana and Dana Brooke and Mandy Rose.
+Thanks to another distraction by Ric Flair and Lacey Evans, however, the match was won by Naomi and Lana.
 The following week, Evans defeated Charlotte by disqualification, again thanks to Ric, to earn a Raw Women's Championship match against Asuka at Elimination Chamber.
 Women's Royal Rumble winner Bianca Belair also appeared that episode and teased that she would choose the Raw Women's Championship if Asuka retained at Elimination Chamber.

-Bad Bunny was a guest on "Miz TV."
+Bad Bunny was a guest on "Miz TV".
 The Miz and John Morrison apologized for their actions at the Royal Rumble, which Bad Bunny accepted; however, Bad Bunny did not apologize for his own actions.
 Bad Bunny then stated that one of his dreams was to become a WWE wrestler, which Miz claimed he could help him with as a mentor (referencing when he was a mentor to Daniel Bryan in 2010), however Bad Bunny rejected the offer.
 Bad Bunny then stated the only reason he was there was because his "friend" wanted to be on Miz TV, prompting Damian Priest to come out, making his Raw debut.
 Priest then came out and attacked Miz.
 A match between Priest and Miz ensued where Priest emerged victorious.
+Over the next few weeks, Miz and Morrison continued to constantly taunt Bad Bunny.
+On the March 22 episode of Raw, Miz challenged Bad Bunny to a match at WrestleMania 37.
+After Miz's match, Bad Bunny attacked Miz and accepted.
+However, after Miz and Morrison vandalized Bad Bunny's US$3 million Bugatti and attacked Bad Bunny on the April 5 episode, the stipulation of the match was changed as Priest and Bad Bunny challenged Miz and Morrison to a tag team match that Miz and Morrison accepted.